-To produce GABA-rich tea, the tea bushes are first shaded for two weeks before harvest to increase the tea's natural glutamic acid index.
-Then, the fresh-picked tea leaves are put into vacuum drums, where the oxygen is removed and replaced with nitrogen.
+To produce GABA-rich tea, farmers first shade the tea bushes for two weeks before harvest to increase the tea's natural glutamic acid index.
+Then, they put the fresh-picked tea leaves into vacuum drums.
+There, the oxygen levels dwindle while the nitrogen levels rise.

 Thai Oolongs are descendants of Taiwanese cultivars.
 Farmers of Taiwanese origin who settled in Thailand produce oolongs on the slopes of Thai mountains.
 Tea trees are very demanding and require a lot of water and minerals.
-Cultivation of tea in Thailand started relatively recently, and unlike some areas in China and Taiwan, the land allotted for plantations is rich and not yet depleted.
+The cultivation of tea in Thailand started relatively recently.
+Furthermore, unlike some areas in China and Taiwan, the land allotted for plantations is rich and not yet depleted.

 This tea comes from one of the oldest oolong farms in Chiang Rai province.
-The founder of this farm is no longer alive.
-He developed his own farming technique and passed it on to his daughters – the makers of this wonderful tea.
+The founder of this farm is no longer alive - however, he developed his own farming technique and passed it on to his daughters – the makers of this stunning tea.

-Harvested in February – the earliest possible harvest, when the young leaves are full of L-theanine, and other amino acids, this lightly roasted oolong has a complex and unique aroma and taste with raspberry, green pear, plum jam, and honey oats notes.
+Farmers harvest this GABA tea in February – the earliest possible harvest.
+Furthermore, this is when the young leaves are full of L-theanine and other amino acids.
+Thus, this lightly roasted oolong has a complex and unique aroma and taste with raspberry, green pear, plum jam, and honey oats notes.

 This high mountain oolong is USDA-certified organic.
 At the plantation, tea grows together with daisies and other weeds.
-Cows are let out to gaze around – tea leaves are too bitter for them, while wildflowers and weeds are excellent food.
+Additionally, cows roam freely to gaze around – tea leaves are too bitter for them, while wildflowers and weeds are excellent food.
 That's the Thai way of cow-working;)